 As we greet the month of February, we greet one of the most important months of the year—Black History Month.

-This month celebrates and documents the achievements in Black history—it’s a month that provides a fresh reminder to take stock of where racism still exists and is a month that provides a continued engagement with history to give context for the present.
+This month celebrates and documents the achievements in Black history, providing a fresh reminder to take stock of where racism still exists and encourages us to continue engaging with history to give context for the present.

 Most of all, Black History Month is an opportunity to understand Black histories and highlight Black achievement—something that should be done every day of the year.

-This month-long observance can be celebrated and recognized in so many ways but at Elite Beauty Society, we wanted to offer a perspective that probably hits close to home for so many of you—a cosmetologist perspective.
+This month-long observance can be celebrated and recognized in so many ways, but at Elite Beauty Society, we want to offer a perspective that probably hits close to home for so many of you—a cosmetologist's perspective.

 It’s likely no surprise to modern cosmetologists that much of what we consider to be daily salon routines and how we treat hair has roots in Black salons and Black history—but we’re wondering if you’re aware of how much of modern cosmetology has been impacted and changed (for the better) by Black women.